Elaine Froese in the News and Media

 Articles and Publications

-The Winnipeg Free Press, Regina Leader Post, and several community papers have picked up on Elaine’s common sense approach for helping family businesses make positive changes.
-She has also been featured in Country Guide and Farm Forum magazines and writes 19 times per year for Grainews.
+The Winnipeg Free Press, Regina Leader Post, and several community papers have picked up on Elaine's common sense approach for helping family businesses make positive changes.
+She has also been featured in Country Guide Magazine, Farm Forum Magazine, Cause Matters Agvocate Blogs and Farm & Ranch Blogs, and writes 19 times per year for Grainews.

 2013 Farm Forum Event